 Ferhiwot Adugna was born in Addis Ababa, Ethiopia.
 She has a BSC in nursing from Hawasa Health College.
 She worked as a lead nurse in health centers and received exposure in how to work with vulnerable women and children.
 She joined Adera Designs in 2017.
 She has a heart to encourage and empower the moms.
 She loves encouraging the women in their personal development as well as economically.
 Fere is very creative and loves the opportunity for design and to share the story of the women and their struggles and victories.
 She has two beautiful daughters.

 - The Brewers are attracted to Adera due to the joint mission of meeting practical needs including childcare, education, and job training alongside the spiritual provision found only in Jesus Christ.

 - They have been serving as board members since experiencing Adera’s mission firsthand on a trip to Ethiopia in 2019.

-- William is a Senior Loan Officer specializing in residential mortgage with Affiliated Bank.
+- William is a Senior Loan Officer specializing in residential mortgage with Happy State Bank.
 Anna is a Consulting Partner and Director of Professional Development with JTaylor, a CPA firm based in Fort Worth.
 The Brewers have two boys who they hope will join them in serving in Ethiopia soon.

 Katie & Hagen Haentsch